How to Hire a CTO for a Startup: Cost, Skills and Best Practices

 A CTO shouldn’t be afraid of challenges and must be able to handle any situation by quickly reacting to potential risks and trying to provide the most effective solution possible.

-CTO basic skills
+Essential CTO skills

 The cost of hiring a Chief Technology Officer (CTO) can vary depending on several factors.
 Namely, they are as follows: